Codex Ixtlilxochitl: Section 2

 The fifth image diverges from the depiction of emperors of Texcoco, and instead is an ornate illustration of the rain god Tlaloc.
 Tlaloc, who had jurisdiction over agricultural fertility and crop outcomes, was one of the most significant and revered gods in Aztec religion and culture, and is depicted in this folio wearing his usual unique fanged mask and holding a lightning bolt in his right hand and a feathered shield in his left.
+The Tlaloc painting was painted by the same artist as Nezahualpilli's portrait.
+This artist exhibits a great degree of artistic skill, identifying him as a "master of Renaissance-style illusionistic rendering."